 I was in Karnataka after 4 months, had last visited coastal Karnataka 5 years back and stayed in Mangalore some 7 years back.
-This time of course the trip was very different as we landed in Mangalore on a hot and humid May morning.
-We drove to Kundapura where we planned to stay in a river island resort, while stopping for lunch in Udupi.
+This time, of course, the trip was very different as we landed in Mangalore on a hot and humid May morning.
+We drove to Kundapura where we planned to stay in a river island resort while stopping for lunch in Udupi.

-Coastal Karnataka Trip.
+Coastal Karnataka Trip

 There is an urgent need for the over bridges for people to cross the road.
-And of course people need to be a little more cautious while crossing.
+And of course, people need to be a little more cautious while crossing.

-The backwaters of western coast have lots of islands, usually referred as river islands.
-They are in all kinds of sizes and shapes and some enterprising entrepreneurs have converted some of these islands into eco resorts.
+The backwaters of the western coast have lots of islands, usually referred to as river islands.
+They are in all kinds of sizes and shapes and some enterprising entrepreneurs have converted some of these islands into eco-resorts.
 By building interesting cottages where you can be on top of the river which is flowing below you.
 Be amongst the trees that have been grown for generating fruits and in general the local flora.
-Some of these islands are big enough and support as small population of few thousands.
+Some of these islands are big enough and support as a small population of few thousands.
 They use boats as a primary transport to travel to and from the mainland.

-Some islands are only few acres and make a perfect size for a small resort.
+Some islands are only a few acres and make a perfect size for a small resort.
 They have few cottages scattered across the island.
 With a common kitchen and dining area with a caretaker to cook the exotic local food for you.
 To put your entire luggage in a boat and use it as a primary means to travel to and from the island adds to the exotic of the whole experience.
-This area is known for heavy monsoon.
+This area is known for its heavy monsoon.
 So if you are lucky you will get to see the heavy downpour falling on the backwaters and the plantations around you.
 It is almost like music to ears.

-All in all a well enjoyed trip on a patch of earth that is still green and yet to be urbanized completely.
+All in all a well-enjoyed trip on a patch of earth that is still green and yet to be urbanized completely.

-Recommend you to read following Travel Blog on Tourist Places in Karnataka.
+Recommend you to read following travel Blog on Tourist Places in Karnataka.